 During our journey we have had the privilege of playing a significant role in the formation of new church families in Doncaster (2004), Harrogate (2010), Bradford (2012), Liverpool (2013) and Halifax (2014).

-Currently, the church eldership team is made up of Chris Frost, Sam Evans and David Lloyd.
+Currently, the church eldership team is made up of Chris Frost, Sam Evans, David Lloyd and David Cole.
 Now gathering around 200 people at our Sunday meetings, we have a vision to continue to see the Lord Jesus made much of in Leeds, Yorkshire and the nations.
 We continue to work in partnership with ChristCentral Churches (christcentralchurches.org ) which is a part of the NewFrontiers family of churches (newfrontierstogether.org ) and we also enjoy strong relationships with other churches in Leeds.

 Why not come along and join our story?